quickdata-team/panamah-sdk/README.md

 The panamah standard developer kit

-## How to use the SDK
+## Como usar a SDK

-The SDK is available in various languages and counts with a simple and loosely coupled API.
+A SDK está disponível

 See [overview](OVERVIEW.md) for more details.